Multiscale Comparative Connectomics: Results

-In Supplementary Figure \ref{fig:mgc}, we show log-transformed $p$-values for each of the approaches proposed for summarizing the information contained in a community.
+\paragraph{Real data experiments} In Supplementary Figure \ref{fig:mgc}, we show log-transformed $p$-values obtained by the four approaches described above.
 Regions in blue are significant at the Holm--Bonferroni correction.
-We see that univariate tests find less signal communities than the multivariate tests. $p$-values for all blocks are given in Supplementary Table \ref{tab:sbm_wbtbr}.
-The strongest signal community (i.e. the brain circuit with the most heterogeneous wiring across genotypes) is the connection between the left hemisphere isocortex and the left hemisphere hindbrain.
-In fact, the majority of the signal communities in the top 10 most significant are the isocortex and hindbrain from both hemispheres.
+Consistent with the simulations in the Simulations (\S \ref{sec:commsim}), we see that univariate tests find less signal communities than the multivariate tests. $p$-values for all communities are given in Table \ref{tab:communities}.
+The strongest signal community (i.e., the one with the most heterogeneous topology across genotypes) determined by \Dcorr is the intraconnection within the right hemisphere white matter.
+In fact, the majority of the 10 strongest signal communities involve connections to the white matter in both hemispheres.

-\subsection{Identifying multiscale differences in network architecture across genotypes}
+\subsection{Identifying multiscale differences in network architecture across genotypes.}